 Labs can be hazardous workplaces.
 Therefore, think through the working procedure, seek information on substances and safety, and keep the lab tidy.
 Safety instructions and workplace instructions (APB) must be available in the lab or the immediate vicinity.
 In the APB, you can read about the hazards of the substance, how to protect yourself and how to handle spills and accidents.
 There is a requirement for chemical risk assessment of hazardous substances and work processes.
 There are also requirements for safety data sheets (SDS) and lists of hazardous substances in the laboratory.
-At all times, the person responsible for the project has the overall responsibility for ensuring that the project is carried out in a safe and responsible manner.
-In the event of accidents, the project manager, in consultation with the working environment organisation, if necessary, is responsible for taking the necessary measures.
+At all times, the person responsible for the project has the overall responsibility for ensuring that the project manager, in consultation with the working environment organisation, if necessary, is responsible for taking the necessary measures.
 In case of emergencies, Daily Head of the Occupational Health and Safety Committee, Birgitte Mønster Christensen can be reached at mobile 93 52 17 38.